 Tap the Report icon in the top bar to generate a customizable report of all flights.
 The report is saved as a file that can be opened by Numbers or other spreadsheet programs, and can be shared via Messages, Mail, and others.

-Pull down on the table to reveal a Search bar.
+Pull down on the table to reveal a Search bar if it is not shown.
 You can search for all flights to or from an airport, or search for all flights by Pilot name.

 For the first flight, you will need to enter the Out and In times, and the Origin and Destination fields.
 If you allowed Location access during startup, the Destination will be set to the nearest airport.